vasylsidnenko/swift-ai-api/README.md

 ## Features

+- Both quiz and generation results now display platform, technology, and topic information directly under the question text.
+- Added a simple helper function `htmlQuizMetaBlock` to render this contextual info for both flows.
+- Code is intentionally kept simple and readable, with minimal logic changes or refactoring.

 - ClaudeAgent now uses the `question` field from `AIRequestQuestionModel` as a hint (if provided) in the prompt for quiz question generation, similar to GeminiAgent and OpenAIAgent.
 This improves the contextual relevance of generated questions.

 ### [2024-xx-xx] UI Improvement: Quiz Question Textarea